How to Write Breakthrough B2B Positioning Statements that Separate You From Competitors

 Here’s Windmill Strategy’s current positioning statement:

-“We’re a B2B industrial web design company & digital marketing firm helping technical, industrial, life science and manufacturing companies achieve increased visibility & engagement, stronger branding, higher quality leads, and greater marketing ROI to accelerate growth.”
+“We’re a B2B industrial web design & digital marketing agency helping technical, industrial, life science and manufacturing companies achieve increased visibility & engagement, stronger positioning & branding, higher quality leads, and greater marketing ROI to accelerate growth.”

 The statement is paired with our larger, SEO-optimized H1: